Cyprus: Turkey may have stolen data for latest gas drilling

 Koushos denied a Turkish claim that it’s in secret negotiations with Eni on a hydrocarbons search in the area.

-Cyprus’ Foreign Minister Nikos Christodoulides said Wednesday that the European Union is moving to expedite sanctions against individuals or companies involved in illegal drilling off Cyprus.
+Cypriot Foreign Minister Nikos Christodoulides said Wednesday that the European Union is moving to expedite sanctions against individuals or companies involved in illegal drilling off Cyprus.

-Turkey insists it’s acting to protect its interests, and those of breakaway Turkish Cypriots, to the region’s energy reserves.
+Turkey insists that it’s acting to protect its interests, and those of breakaway Turkish Cypriots, in the region’s energy reserves.
 It says part of Cyprus’ economic zone falls within its own continental shelf and that its drilling activities are also part of a deal with Turkish Cypriots.

+The U.S. State Department said Washington remains “deeply concerned” over reports that Turkey is moving to drill south of Cyprus, urging Turkish authorities to halt its “provocative step that raises tensions in the region.”

+The State Department reiterated U.S. support for Cyprus’ sovereign right to develop resources inside its exclusive economic zone and a deal that would allow Greek Cypriots and Turkish Cypriots to equitably share in potential gas riches.

 Cyprus was divided along ethnic lines in 1974 when Turkey invaded following a coup by supporters of union with Greece.
 A Turkish Cypriot declaration of independence in the island’s northern third is recognized only by Turkey.
 Cyprus joined the EU in 2004, but only the southern part, seat of the island’s internationally-recognized government, enjoys membership.

-Other companies Cyprus has licensed to carry out a hydrocarbons search include ExxonMobil and partner Qatar Petroleum as well as Texas-based Noble Energy and partners Delek of Israel and Dutch Shell.
+Other companies Cyprus has licensed to carry out a hydrocarbons search include ExxonMobil and partner Qatar Petroleum, as well as Texas-based Noble Energy and partners Delek of Israel and Dutch Shell.

 So far three gas deposits have been discovered off Cyprus’ southern coastline.